-Con Dao Airport in Con Dao Island (belonging to Ba Ria - Vung Tau Province; view map) have flights connecting with Can Tho and Ho Chi Minh City.
+Con Dao Airport in Con Dao Island (belonging to Ba Ria – Vung Tau Province; view map) has flights connecting with Can Tho and Ho Chi Minh City.
 However, it is not a feasible option for traveling from Ho Chi Minh to Vung Tau.

 At the Vung Tau Bus Station, there are many daily bus routes connecting with Ho Chi Minh City and other southern provinces such as An Giang, Ben Tre, Ca Mau, Can Tho, etc.

 Vung Tau Bus Station (view map): 192A Nam Ky Khoi Nghia Street, Vung Tau City

 Can Tho <-> Vung Tau: Check bus prices and availability

 Ho Chi Minh <-> Vung Tau: Check bus prices and availability

 You can get tickets at the Nha Rong Boat Terminal, which has multiple speedboat trips to Cau Da Pier in Vung Tau, or the cable station at the Cau May Park.
 A speedboat trip takes about 1 hour and 20 minutes and costs VND 200,000/one way.